 Affective social competence

 One challenge to the study of children’s socio-emotional development has been to synthesize the myriad competencies of importance to children’s wellbeing.
-However, Susanne Denham, Julie Dunsmore, and I created a transactional model that now brings the many skills and processes involved in “affective social competence” (ASC) into one coherent, testable whole.
+In responce to this challenge, Susanne Denham, Julie Dunsmore, and I created a transactional model that now brings the many skills and processes involved in “affective social competence” (ASC) into one coherent, testable whole.
 In brief, the ASC model proposes that children develop emotional skills in three broad domains: sending (“the efficacious communication of one’s own affect”), receiving (“the successful interpretation and response to others’ affective communications”), and experiencing (“the awareness, acceptance, and management of one’s own affect”; Halberstadt, Denham, & Dunsmore 2001, p.
 80).
 Our work in the lab is, in general, influenced by this conceptualization of affective social competence.

 Children' emotion understanding: CUED IN Study